Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Greek Expectations is a family run food truck which serves traditional Greek Cypriot and Mediterranean Food.
+Greek Expectations is a family-run food truck that serves traditional Greek Cypriot and Mediterranean Food.
 Their Lamb Kofte Souvlaki wrap with halloumi cheese (£5.50) is my favourite, but they also serve a Chicken Souvlaki wrap, falafel and Loukanika (traditional Greek sausages cooked in red wine).
 The truck can be found on Leather Lane from Wednesday to Friday.

 The food is so delicious I’ll even let them off for the cheesy name!

 UPDATE AUGUST 2017:

 Greek Expectations can’t always be found at their usual spot on Leather Lane these days (#sadface).
 However, I have discovered another delicious lamb and halloumi wrap (£6) from Victus & Bibo on the Southern Holborn end of the Lane which is equally delicious!